Bezawit-cloud/FUTURE_ML_03/README.md

 ## 🎯 Live Demo

 👉 **Try it here:** [🔗 Live Chatbot Demo](https://futureml03-bxntyrhz7bimennhc2jcqj.streamlit.app/)
-*(Replace this link with your actual deployed Dialogflow Messenger or Streamlit app URL)*

 💬 Example interactions:
 - “I’d like to book a table for 3 tomorrow at 7 PM.”